 The Bachelor of Music, Concentration in Theory prepares the students for more advanced study in music theory at the graduate level.
 In the senior year, Theory majors write and present a Senior Thesis.

 Minor in Music program is geared toward any WCU student with an interest in music.
-To be enrolled, students must have the permission of both their major advisor and the School of Music Undergraduate Program Counselor.
+To be enrolled, students must have the permission of both their major advisor and the Wells School of Music Assistant Dean.

 The Minor in Music Production provides an avenue for study of commercial media music composition and recording, and is available to students inside and outside of the music majors.
 After completing an introduction to music fundamentals (MTC 110 for non-music majors, MTC 112 for music majors), the course of study includes scoring for visual media (film, television and video games), studio production techniques, songwriting, and electives from music history, composition, or performance.

 The Minor in Music History program is designed primarily for students currently enrolled in a music degree program.
 Students in other degree programs will be admitted if they qualify.
 Students must have the permission of both their major adviser and the chairperson of the Department of Music Theory, History, and Composition.